starling021/phonia/README.md

 # Phonia toolkit examples

-> If you want to start basic scan, run
+> Example of the phonia basic scan

     phonia -n 15554443333

-> If you want to start list scan, run
+> Example of the scanning from a file

     phonia -i input.txt -o output.txt

-> If you want to get number footprints, run
+> Example of the selecting number scanner

     phonia -n 15554443333 -s footprints